WalrusRPG/WalrusRPG/README.md

 The build system currently depends on Vogtinator's [ConvertImg](https://github.com/Vogtinator/ConvertImg), as well as GNU Make and the Ndless toolchain.

-We use the [tinystl](https://github.com/mendley/tinystl) library to keep binaries small, so be sure to install the headers into your ~/.ndless/include directory.
+We use the [tinystl](https://github.com/mendsley/tinystl) library to keep binaries small, so be sure to clone the submodules as well !

 To compile the project, simply run make (-j friendly).